 The Right Honourable The Lord Howarth of Newport CBE was a Member of the British House of Commons between 1983 and 2005.
 He has been Schools Minister, Minister for Higher Education and Science and Minister for Employment, Equal Opportunities and Disabled People.

-Alexandra Coulter is Director of Arts & Health South West and Project Manager for the All-Party Parliamentary Group on Arts, Health and Wellbeing (APPG).
+Alexandra Coulter was appointed Director of the NCCH on 1st April 2021.
+She continues to be the part-time Director for Arts & Health South West and Project Manager for the All-Party Parliamentary Group on Arts, Health and Wellbeing (APPG).
 Alex managed the two-year APPG Inquiry which led to the publication of the Creative Health report.
-She is currently working three days a week on setting up the National Centre for Creative Health.
 She is supported by freelance fundraising and administration staff.
-A small staff team will be established once we have secured longer term funding.
+A small staff team will be established during 2021-22.

 Since the publication of the Creative Health report in 2017, the development of the NCCH has been supported by an Advisory Group of people with expertise and experience from a broad range of disciplines and areas of activity.